Django vs. Node.js: Which One is Best For Your Next Project?

 Django

-This framework uses a built-in template system which is helpful for newbie developers as the development process gets sped up due to the availability of ready-made templates.
+When comparing nodejs vs django, the latter uses a built-in template system which is helpful for new developers as the development process gets sped up due to the availability of ready-made templates.
 Hence anyone with an understanding of HTML can work on Django without learning Python language.
 Moreover, straightforward documentation is the most significant helping hand to start with this framework.

 Node.js